AnonymousAE-MobiCom24/Polaris/README.md

 ![plot](./Imgs/tag_fabrication.png)

-# Run a quick demo
+# Run a quick evaluation
+To help evaluators/users quickly get started with our Polaris system, we’ve provided an offline version of the sensing algorithm framework.
+The relevant data and source code can be found in the the `/Evaluation` directory.
-You can find a quick demo in the `/Quick_Demo` directory.
-For more information, please refer to the related [README](./Quick_Demo/README.md) file.
+For more information, please refer to the related [README](./Evaluation/README.md) file.